nicholasf/envi/README.md

 ## Explanation

 You need configuration vars that are enviromentally specific.
 You also want them to use nconf goodness (https://github.com/flatiron/nconf).
+You want the environment to default to being development if process.env.NODE_ENV is undefined.

 Running envi will give you a conf directory that looks like this: